-This long and storied history all starts in Central America, where the Mayas turned cacao beans into a liquid, and according to Chef David of our Yucatan cooking vacation in Mexico, blended in spices like allspice and achiote (also known as annatto) and other ingredients like vanilla, chile, honey, and salt.
+This long and storied history all starts in Central America, where the Mayas turned cacao beans into a liquid, and according to the late Chef David Sterling of our Yucatan cooking vacation in Mexico, blended in spices like allspice and achiote (also known as annatto) and other ingredients like vanilla, chile, honey, and salt.
 It was also here where it first started to be seen as a drink of the “elite.”
 After all, cacao beans were also used as a form of currency.
 As such, cacao and chocolate were ‘prestige’ items that were expensive and seen as a luxury.

 While there were various chocolate drinks, one things both the Aztecs and Mayas could agree on was that their chocolate should have some ‘foam’ on top.
 They did this — as depicted in the photo to the right — by blending it back and forth between two containers.
 Nowadays, instead of foam atop our hot chocolate, we often use a marshmallow!

 But Mexico wasn’t the only place where drinking chocolate was enjoyed.
 When chocolate traveled to Spain int he 17th centuries, it remained a luxury item only enjoyed by the elites, who also added milk and sugar to the mix.
 Other additions to the tasty beverage followed, including black pepper and cinnamon, to create a variety of flavor combinations.